44 Times Halloween Face Paint Basically Blew Our Minds

 4.Painted Pumpkin: No time to carve a pumpkin?
 No worries!
 This face paint look will let you make your favorite jack-o-lantern look a reality.

-6.Pop Art Zombie: This look is EVERYTHING.
-From the insanely bright hues to the gross details, you can be sure that this look will be making the rounds this Halloween.
+6.Pop Art Zombie: From the insanely bright hues to the gross details, you can be sure that this look will be making the rounds this Halloween.

-10.Cheshire Cat: We’ve seen so many cheshire cat makeup styles, and this one is totally one of our faves.
-Rather than going with a low-key eye and lip look, our beauty editor goes all out with a full face #MOTD.
+10.Cheshire Cat: Rather than going with a low-key eye and lip look, our beauty editor goes all out with a full face #MOTD.

 11. Snapchat Bee Filter: Dramatic lashes and yellow cream makeup go a long way when it comes to pulling off this popular — or should we say buzzy — Snap filter. (via Brit + Co)

-12. Ursula: Even if you’re not a makeup artist, you can easily recreate this look by capturing the shape of her face.
+12. Ursula: Even if you’re not a makeup artist, you can easily recreate her likeness by capturing the shape of her face.
 Look at each part before you start painting yourself, and do each step in order. (via Brit + Co)

-13.Technicolor Zombie: This technicolored skull is amazingly creepy courtesy of her blacked out eyes and paint-splattered tears.
-This is one of the coolest looks we’ve seen this year.
+13.Technicolor Zombie: This Technicolor skull is amazingly creepy courtesy of her blacked-out eyes and paint-splattered tears.

 14. Great Waves: Bring one of the world’s most popular paintings to life on the best canvas of all — your body!